 The Iowa Utilities Board is an independent, quasi-judicial agency.
 The three Board members are appointed by the Governor and confirmed by the Senate.
 The IUB is one of six autonomous divisions under the umbrella of the Department of Commerce.
-The chairman of the IUB serves as the division administrator and chief executive officer.
+The chair of the IUB serves as the division administrator and chief executive officer.

 The agency is organized into eight sections: Customer Service; Energy (electricity, natural gas, and water); Telecommunications; Safety and Engineering; Policy Development; General Counsel; Records and Information; and Accounting and Assessments.
-In FY 2008, the IUB had 71 employees, including the three Board members.
+At the end of FY 2011, the IUB had 64 employees, including the three Board members.
 Nearly seventy percent of the staff is covered by the American Federation of State, County and Municipal Employees (AFSCME) contract.

-The IUB offices are located at 350 Maple Street, east of the Des Moines River, and several blocks from the Capitol.
+The IUB offices were located at 350 Maple Street, east of the Des Moines River, and several blocks from the Capitol.
 During the 2006 legislative session, authority was granted for the IUB and the Consumer Advocate Division of the Iowa Department of Justice to build a model energy efficient building to house the two divisions.
-Work progresses on this exciting effort to have a model of working technologies for the citizens of Iowa to tour while visiting the Capitol Complex.
+The first day of business in the new facility was January 18, 2011.
+The building was dedicated on April 28, 2011.

-The IUB is entirely funded by the industries it regulates.
-In FY 2008, the agency's expenditures were \$8.07 million.
-Utility company revenues for calendar year 2007 were \$7.3 billion.
+The IUB is primarily funded by the industries it regulates.
+In FY 2011, the agency's expenditures were \$8.5 million.
+Utility company revenues subject to assessment for calendar year